-I think what leaves such a big impression about the ending is that Rose and Zieg don't catch up with each other; there is neither condemning nor forgiving.
-On the one hand, they've both caught enough of a glimpse of what the other has been doing during the time they spent apart: What "matters" is not that Zieg found – was able to find – new family and that it was his body Melbu used to carry out all those deeds.
-What matters is that Zieg woke up in a foreign time deserted of everything and everyone he once knew and found the strength to live on, and when the time came and the peace he found was threatened, he called upon his Dragoon Spirit to protect all that.
-In the same vein, what "matters" are not the deaths Rose has stained her hands with – had to stain her hands with (and still of free will) – and that she lost so much in the process.
-What matters is that Rose continued fighting no matter what, willing to save the world at any cost even if she'd have had to fight Zieg.
-I think that even without words, the two were able to see that in each other – again.
+I think what leaves such a big impression about the ending is that Rose and Zieg don’t catch up with each other; there is no need for condemnation or forgiveness.
+On the one hand, they’ve both caught enough of a glimpse of what the other has been doing during their time apart.
+What “matters” is not that Zieg found — was able to find — new family and that it was his body Melbu used to carry out all those deeds.
+What matters is that Zieg woke up in a foreign time deserted of everything and everyone he had once known and found the strength to live on, and when the time came and the peace he found was threatened, he called upon his Dragoon Spirit to protect all of it.
+In the same vein, what “matters” are not the deaths Rose has stained her hands with — had to stain her hands with, and of free will — and that she lost so much in the process.
+What matters is that Rose continued fighting no matter what, willing to save the world at any cost even if she had to fight Zieg.
+Even without words, the two were able to see that in each other — again.

-As rocks upon rocks threaten to bury everything beneath them, the new Dragoons make it out safely, with the echo of Rose and Zieg's last words guiding them:
+As rocks upon rocks threaten to bury everything beneath them, the new Dragoons make it out safely, with the echo of Rose and Zieg’s final words as their guide:

 Rose: My role is ended.
 Blaze the way to the future by yourselves.

 Zieg: This is your age to live, to shine.